Omar (2013 film): Production

 Director Hany Abu-Assad describes putting together the idea of the film in one night, writing the structure of the story in four hours and writing the script in four days.
-After a year of securing finance, filming began at the end of 2012 and took place mainly in Nazareth Nablus and the Far'a refugee camp.
+After a year of securing finance, filming began at the end of 2012 and took place mainly in Nazareth, Nablus, and the Far'a refugee camp.

 Waleed Zuaiter managed to secure the $2m budget for the film, 5% of which came from Enjaaz, the post-production fund of Dubai International Film Festival and the remainder from Palestinians.

 Distribution

 Adopt Films acquired all U.S. rights to Omar after its premier at the Cannes Film Festival.
-UK distribution rights was acquired by Soda Pictures and distribution rights in France was sold to Pretty Pictures.
+UK distribution rights were acquired by Soda Pictures and distribution rights in France were sold to Pretty Pictures.

 Reception

 Critical response

 Omar has an approval rating of 90% on review aggregator website Rotten Tomatoes, based on 87 reviews, and an average rating of 7.46/10.The website's critical consensus states, "Twisty and riveting, Omar is a well-directed crime drama with uncommon depth".
 It also has a score of 75 out of 100 on Metacritic, based on 28 critics, indicating "generally favorable reviews".